YuzhuoMa97/RetroSPAgwas.github.io/docs/approach_SPAGxEmix_Plus.md

 # SPAGxEmix+

-As an extension of SPAGxEmix<sub>CCT</sub>, SPAGxEmix<sub>CCT</sub>+ accommodates individuals from multiple ancestries or multi-way admixed populations while controlling for both population structure and familial relatedness.
+As an extension of SPAGxEmix<sub>CCT</sub>, SPAGxEmix+ accommodates individuals from multiple ancestries or multi-way admixed populations while controlling for both population structure and familial relatedness.
 Admixed individuals can be analyzed within a cohort alone or alongside homogeneous groups using this framework.

 ## Introduction of SPAGxEmix+